dgraph-io/dgraph-docs/docusaurus-docs/docs/howto/concurrent-modification-java-multithreaded.md

 title: Concurrent mutations and conflicts
 ---

 This how-to guide provides an example on how to handle concurrent modifications using a multi-threaded Java Program.
-The example demonstrates [transaction](/dgraph-overview/clients#transactions) conflicts in Dgraph.

 Steps to run this example are as follows.